 and women, possess these two genes.

-The role of these genes is to repair cellular damage
+Second, the role of these genes is to repair cellular damage

 and to keep breast cells growing normally.